 Whether your farm has one building or several, keeping them well-kept and safe is important for everyone on the farm.
 Make your farm a safe place.
-After all, the safer the farm, the more it’ll thrive.
+After all, the safer the farm, the more it will thrive.

 HobbyFarms.com offers these tips to make sure your farm buildings and surrounding areas aren’t a safety hazard for the workers and children on your farm.